murat-tas1/gtu-cse102-assignments/README.md

-Assignments and projects done in programming courses taught in Gebze Technical University.
+This repository contains assignments and projects I completed in cse 102  courses taught at Gebze Technical University.